FAQs

 Is TreesCharlotte a division of city government?

-No. TreesCharlotte is an independent 501(c)3 non-profit that partners with the city of Charlotte.
+No. TreesCharlotte is an independent 501(c)3 non-profit that proudly partners with the city of Charlotte.
 We rely on donations to fund our operation and on volunteers to help us plant and give away trees.
-The city of Charlotte has provided headquarter space for TreesCharlotte at its Landscape Management office and supports our operations with arborists, landscape design, planning support and capital.

 I’m a taxpayer in Charlotte.
 Why should I support TreesCharlotte in addition to the taxes I pay?

-The city of Charlotte is only permitted to care for trees on city property and along city-owned streets.
-TreesCharlotte, however, can facilitate plantings on non-city property, including neighborhood common areas, churches and schools.
+The city of Charlotte provides care for trees on city property and the over 200,000 trees along city-owned streets.
+TreesCharlotte, however, facilitates plantings on non-city property, including neighborhood common areas, churches and schools.
 Because we engage volunteers to plant and care for trees, we’re able to stretch our donation dollars.
 TreesCharlotte is a unique legacy project for our community.

 I live in Mecklenburg County but outside of city of Charlotte limits.
 Am I eligible to get trees from TreesCharlotte?